 | otherwise = embed ws

-This does not entirely justify the added complexity relative to using an apomorphism (or even writing the recursion by hand), but I think this example is nonetheless instructive.
+This does not entirely justify the added complexity, but the example is nonetheless instructive.

-You can see this co-(Elgot algebra) in the wild here.
-It is in fact the only example of a co-(Elgot algebra) on the entirety of Hackage!
+The implementation in the (deprecated) gmpint package is in fact the only example of a co-(Elgot algebra) on the entirety of Hackage!